What You Need to Know About Biking in Niue

 - The sea tracks are not suitable for cycling.

-For more advice, take a look at the 9 Tips for Cycling in Niue.
+For more tips like this, take a look at the 10 Essential Tips for Cycling in Niue.

 Where to Rent Bikes in Niue

 Niue has a good selection of rental bikes, from affordable mountain bikes to e-bikes suited to the Niue roads.
-Some accommodations even include free bike rental for guests.
+Some accommodations even include free bike rentals for guests.

 Accommodation with Free Bike Rental

-Accommodations in Niue that include bike rental for guests include Breeze and Damiana’s Motel in Avatele, as well as Lolani’s Retreat in Makefu.
+Accommodations in Niue that include bike rental for guests include Namukulu Cottages and Damiana’s Motel in Avatele, as well as Lolani’s Retreat in Makefu.
 To learn more about these accommodations, see the 5 Accommodations in Niue with Bike Hire.

 Bringing Your Own Bike to Niue